SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 The trouble with fixing trailer lights the first time is that few people appreciate how difficult it was!

-A Bit of Light Trailer Light Humour.
+A Bit of Trailer Light Humour.

 • Q: How many rednecks does it take to change a trailer light bulb?